aspire (verb): To have a powerful or ambitious plan, desire, or hope to do or be something

 - ASPIRE Survey (Opportunity Passport Participant Survey)

-ASPIRE is also supported through generous contracts with the National Jim Casey Youth Opportunities Initiative, the United Way of Rhode Island, Bank of America, and Citizens Bank.
+ASPIRE is also supported through generous contracts with the National Jim Casey Youth Opportunities Initiative, the United Way of Rhode Island, Bank of America, Citizens Bank and Santander.